Onset of labour

 Augmentation of labour

 Once labour starts, it may be necessary to intervene to speed up or augment the labour.
-Labour was augmented for 15% of mothers in 2022 (27% of mothers with spontaneous onset of labour).
-The augmentation rate was higher among first-time mothers, at 38% of those with spontaneous labour onset, compared with 19% of mothers who had given birth previously.
+In 2023, labour was augmented for 27% of mothers with spontaneous onset of labour (15% of all mothers).
+For mothers with spontaneous labour onset, the augmentation rate was higher among first-time mothers (38%) than among mothers who had given birth previously 18%.
 Data excludes Western Australia.

 Coates D, Makris A, Catling C, Henry A, Scarf V, Watts N, Fox D, Thirukumar P, Wong V, Russell H and Homer C (2020) ‘A systematic scoping review of clinical indications for induction of labour’, PLOS One, 15(1):e0228196, doi:10.1371/journal.pone.0228196.